- Research and Projects

 This NIHR funded Programme aims to help primary care and community based mental health services work more closely together by developing a system of collaborative care based in GP surgeries for people with schizophrenia and bipolar disorder.
 This project is conducted by a national team of experts lead by Professor Max Birchwood, and locally by Professor Nicky Britten and Professor Richard Byng.
-Devon research support is being provided by Ruth Gwernan-Jones and Helen Lloyd.
+Devon research support is being provided by Ruth Gwernan-Jones.
 The research is hosted by Birmingham and Solihull Mental Health NHS Foundation Trust, with work streams taking place in south Devon in collaboration with Devon Partnership Trust.

 People with schizophrenia and bipolar disorder (manic depression) often live very different lives from the general population.
 Around 66% live in poverty and isolation, most rate their quality of life as poor, and only 12% are employed.
 These troubling findings are related to the direct effects of mental illness, the side effects of medicines on both physical and mental functioning and peoples’ prejudices/attitudes about mental illness.
 Previous work suggests that many individuals with lower levels of need have minimal and poorly co-ordinated primary and specialist care.
 Many service users and professionals feel that too much focus is placed on medication and not enough on other aspects of life.
 Once stabilised on medication, services don’t always then focus on supporting these individuals to take the next steps in their recovery and fulfil their potential.
 PARTNERS2 aims to help primary care and community based mental health services work more closely together.